artsy/eigen/docs/add_a_visual_clue.md

 +  },
 ```

-2. Add the visual clue dot to the correct bottom tab.
+2. Add the visual clue dot to the correct bottom tab in `BottomTabs.tsx`.

 ```diff
 -   <BottomTabsButton tab="home" />